practical-recommender-systems/moviegeek/README.md

 #### The database
 If you dont have postgres running then you should start out installing it.
 It's a free, and easy to install.

 Get it here [postgresql download](https://www.postgresql.org/download/) and follow the instructions on the site.

+When it install and running, create a database.
+In the following the database is called moviegeek.
+You can do this using the admin tool (pgadmin)

 #### The database driver